-We have remained focused on executing our growth strategy while adapting to the evolving changes in our market environment and business activities driven by the COVID-19 pandemic.
-We have continued to evaluate and refine our return to work strategy, as well as our investments in our go-to-market, channel development and product development efforts.
+During the first half of fiscal 2023, we have remained focused on executing our growth strategy while adapting to the evolving changes in our market environment and business activities driven by the COVID-19 pandemic.
 We and our third-party reseller partners have experienced, and expect to continue to experience, challenges in attracting and retaining sales employees and contractors, which we believe is largely attributable to the ongoing effects of the pandemic.
 We have re-opened our corporate offices in the San Francisco Bay Area and certain other locations for employees to voluntarily return, electing to adopt a hybrid approach to working in our offices.

 The severity and duration of the pandemic, including any resurgences, and the extent to which it may impact our business operations and financial results remains uncertain.
-In recent periods, we have increased our inventory levels to mitigate global supply chain disruptions caused by component shortages and longer lead times.
+In recent periods, we have increased our inventory levels and non-cancelable purchase commitments to mitigate global supply chain disruptions caused by component shortages and longer lead times.
 However, these increased levels may result in excess and/or obsolete inventory in future periods.
-In addition, although we have seen improvement in our customer churn rate from the increased levels that we experienced in the early periods of the pandemic, our churn could again increase in future periods which may result in a decline to our core user growth rate.
+In addition, although we have seen some improvement in our customer churn rate from the increased levels that we experienced in the early periods of the pandemic, our churn could again increase in future periods which may result in a decline to our core user growth rate.
 Moreover, the global macroeconomic effects of the COVID-19 pandemic and related impacts on our customers' business operations and their demand for our products and services may persist for an indefinite period, even after the effects of the pandemic have subsided.
 The overall effects of the COVID-19 pandemic may not be fully reflected in our results of operations and overall financial performance until future periods.

-See "Risk Factors" in Part II, Item 1A below for more information on risks associated with the COVID-19 pandemic.
+See "Risk Factors" in Part II, Item 1A below for more information.